lumoslabs/pester/README.md

 Because it calls `include?`, this also works for regexes:

     irb(main):002:0> Pester.retry(retry_error_messages: /\d/) do
+      puts 'Trying...'
-      puts 'Trying...'; fail 'retry this 2'
+      fail 'retry this 2'
     end
     Trying...
     Trying...